logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/managing-licenses/license-conversion/converting-a-floating-license-into-a-host-based-license/_index.md

     ![](/images/TA_Administration/Images/licenseserver_17.png)

-    **Note:** Although the node may have several available floating licenses, only one license can be converted at a time.
+{{<note>}} Although the node may have several available floating licenses, only one license can be converted at a time.

 4. Enter the IP address or full host name of the machine to be granted a dedicated license and click **OK**.

-    **Note:** If you use the full host name of the machine, ensure that the machine is connected to your working domain.
+{{<note>}} If you use the full host name of the machine, ensure that the machine is connected to your working domain.

     ![](/images/TA_Administration/Images/licenseserver_18.png)